aws-amplify/amplify-js/media/analytics_guide.md

 ## Installation

-For Web development, regardless of framework, `aws-amplify` provides core Auth APIs
+For Web development, regardless of framework, `aws-amplify` provides core Analytics APIs:

 ```
 npm install aws-amplify
 ```

-On React app, we have provided some helpful components in `aws-amplify-react`
+On React app, we have provided some helpful components in `aws-amplify-react`:

 ```
 npm install aws-amplify-react
 ```

-In React Native development, we package core APIs and components into one `aws-amplify-react-native`
+In React Native development, we package the core APIs and components into one `aws-amplify-react-native`:

 ```
 npm install aws-amplify-react-native
 ```